 - At least 18 years of age by the start date of the program

 - Graduation from an accredited high school or have passed a standard equivalent program

-- Completion of the following classes with a minimum of a C
+- Completion of College A&P I course (including lab) in past 5 years with minimum of a C (not C-)

 - Attendance at one of the information sessions held by Mercy

 Meeting the admission requirements does not guarantee acceptance to the Mercy x-ray program.
 Candidates that meet the minimum admission requirements above will be granted an interview at Mercy.
 The points-based selection process includes:

 - Academics: including minimum 2.5 GPA, minimum ACT score of 18 (high school graduates who have not taken the ACT before do not need to take), achievements in health/anatomy/science/math related courses, and progress towards minimum of an Associate Degree